leobudima/elogii-blog/content/15-upcoming-trends-in-last-mile-delivery.md

 Customers don't want to wait a week to receive their purchase.
 They want it to get it as soon as possible, and at no cost to them.

 So, if you want to know [**how to compete with Amazon delivery**](https://elogii.com/blog/how-to-compete-with-amazon-delivery/ "how to compete with Amazon delivery"), you'll have to start thinking about these new consumer trends.

+### COVID-19 and last-mile delivery

+If technology and consumer trends were the gasoline that fueled changes in the last mile over the past decade, COVID-19 was the spark that finally set them ablaze.

+We saw how in the wake of the coronavirus pandemic life at home, and at work, had to change overnight.

+[**The Next Normal**](https://www.mckinsey.com/featured-insights/the-next-normal) demands from consumers and businesses to transform.
+And that means delivery is no longer about choice.
+It's the key to adapt and survive.

+People who'd never before done their shopping online started buying everything from groceries to medicines and clothes over their phones and computers.

+Businesses that refused to offer home delivery and open up an e-store on their website did it without hesitation.

+But, at the same time, companies that offered these things were prepared for the high intake of business in a world that relies on almost solely on delivery (be it B2C or B2B).

+These businesses too had to adopt technology and cater to the new consumer to keep up with the high expectations and demand.
+They learned that you have to [**improve the last-mile delivery when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/ "how to improve last-mile delivery when demand exceeds your capacity").

+So, the pressure to change is real.
+And companies are scrambling to transform.
+(Both in terms of how they do business and how they see their customers)

+But that means it's not over yet.
+And although the future is still unclear, there is evidence about what it might bring.
+So, let's take a look.

+## Upcoming trends in last-mile delivery

+When it comes to last-mile delivery, it's clear that technology and consumer expectations will be the driving force of its transformation.

+But what are these changes?
+And how will they affect the last mile?

+To find out, we've put together a list of the fifteen trends in last-mile delivery that will happen in the next decade.

+Of course, this isn't concrete.
+But it can give you a glimpse of the future, and how last-mile delivery innovations can help you to overcome all of the challenges brought upon by this change.

+Let's jump in.